atbrew/atbrew.github.io/docs/cv.markdown

 - A 365% increase in automated codes discovered by extending automatic coding to include images (not just text) in a move to a multimodal two-tower classification paradigm.
 - A 75% reduction in QA time on fraudulent image submission based on algorithms identifying 80% of near duplicate image submissions and screen captures as part of a review recommendation engine.

-The release of ChatGPT in November 2022 enabled my team to build a fully automated end-to-end survey curation, quality assurance, one-shot encoding, and report writing product that was presented to the StreetBees board.
-A full working prototype has been released to beta customers, and the company is now moving from large agency-style contracts to a full SaaS offering based on the innovations and technology our team developed.
+The release of ChatGPT in November 2022 enabled my team to build a fully automated end-to-end survey curation, quality assurance, one-shot encoding, and report writing product that that has been released as [Streetbees-X](https://www.streetbees.com/SBX).

 ### Head of NLP Centre of Excellence
 Zalando :: Berlin (Remote)